 The resort’s Library offers a range of reading materials in several languages and there is a boutique featuring a selection of traditional Vietnamese lacquerware, handmade jewelry and local bronze, copper, pottery, and ceramic items, as well as resort apparel, in case you forget anything.

 The Cliff Pool is next to the Central Pavilion along with a beautiful swimming pool.
 The second swimming pool is found at the Beach Club, on the edge of the white-sand beach.
-This second pool also offers dining and lounging areas, as well as a range of water sports equipment.
+This second pool also offers dining and lounging areas and a range of water sports equipment.

 The resort’s Aman Spa is set on a tranquil lake and surrounded by the National Park’s verdant hills.
 Amanoi’s fitness options include a spacious, light-filled Gymnasium, a Pilates Studio, and a lakeside Yoga Pavilion.
 There are also two outdoor tennis courts and a number of scenic hiking, running and trekking routes on nearby.